 My name is Jean (Pierre).

-I was born in 1945 and residing in the historical city Gent, East-Flanders, the Flemisch speaking part of Belgium.
+Born in 1945 and residing in the historical city Gent, East-Flanders, the Flemisch speaking part of Belgium.
 At the age of 14 I got my first soldering iron.

 Ham operator since begin 70' as ON1CJ and since 1977 with my final license as ON6YC.